Recycling and rubbish FAQs

 To see a calendar showing household rubbish, garden waste and recycling collection dates for your specific property visit shropshire.gov.uk/binday

-What can I put in my bins and recycling boxes?
+What can I put in my bins and recycling containers?

 I produce lots of rubbish, can I have a bigger bin?

-Generally no, we provide a standard 240 Litre wheeled bin for general household rubbish.
-We make an exception for families which have 6 or more permenant residents in the house by allowing a larger (360 Litre) wheeled bin in these cases only.
-To apply for this you need to contact us directly.
-You will need to provide evidence of household size and be willing to submit to a bin contents analysis to first prove that you are recycling everything you can.
+We provide a standard 240 litre wheeled bin for general household rubbish.
+We make an exception for families who have six or more permanent residents in the house by allowing a larger (360 litre) wheeled bin.
+You can apply for this online.

 Can I have a smaller bin?